Home » Articles posted by mavisser

 About

-My research has been funded by multiple government agencies and foundations including: National Science Foundation, Ford Foundation, United States Department of Agriculture, United States Department of Labor, National Institute for Food and Agriculture, the Norwegian Research Council, the German Ministry of Labour and Social Affairs.
+My research has been funded by multiple government agencies and foundations including National Science Foundation, Ford Foundation, United States Department of Agriculture, United States Department of Labor, The State of California, the University of California Office of the President, National Institute for Food and Agriculture, the Norwegian Research Council, the German Ministry of Labour and Social Affairs.
 For more information on my research or teaching please refer to the Research Projects and Teaching pages.

 RESEARCH PROJECTS